Shaddadi/veritex/README.md

    bash reproduce_results1.sh
       ```

-2. The second version reproduces all the results in the paper (~410 mins), including
+2. The second version reproduces all the results in the paper (~760 mins), including
    * repair of all 35/35 unsafe instances (data generation for Figure 3 and Table 2&3) (~280 mins),
+   * the minimal repair of all 35/35 unsafe instances (data generation for Figure 3 and Table 2&3) (~350 mins),
    * implementation of the related work ART for the repair comparison (~90 mins),
    * generation of figures and tables (~40 mins, majority of the time is spent on the plot of reachable domains).